About us

 Cruising Coordinator: Neil Guthrie

-Members of management committee: Eric Schofield, Allan Smith
+Ordinary members of management committee: James Fisher, Iain McCall, Eric Schofield, Allan Smith

 Lure of the Hebrides: CRSC excursionists on the top deck of MV Isle of Arran on Sunday 23 April 2023, shortly before leaving Kennacraig and heading down West Loch Tarbert for open sea and the crossing to Port Askaig